 Jermaine has a talent for connecting with young athletes that want to further develop their skill to either enjoy the sport socially or to take it to the highest level possible.
 Jermaine has been coaching girls basketball for over 5 years at various levels, including Lake Howell High School (2014 -2015) and Nike Girls Elite Youth Basketball League, where he has cultivated relationships with multiple college coaches and scouts.

 His passion for the game means he's always willing to go the extra mile for his players.
-He also takes pride in trying to make sure each player takes something away from every practice/clinic/game.
+He also takes pride in trying to make sure each student-athlete takes something away from program they are involved in.

 Daemon was born in Brooklyn, New York and moved to Orlando, Florida in elementary school.
 Daemon started playing basketball at a young age, following in the footsteps of his older brothers.
 Growing up in a poverty-stricken neighborhood in New York, Daemon used basketball to keep him on the straight and narrow.